adce626/BypassLab-PoC/SSTI Bypass Checklist — Practical Playbook.md

-# SSTI Bypass Checklist — Practical Playbook & PoC (English, professional, no fluff)
+# SSTI Bypass Checklist — Practical Playbook & PoC

 **Scope & warning:** for authorized testing, CTFs or staging only.
 Do not use against production systems without explicit permission.
 This is a tactical checklist: how to detect SSTI, how to bypass basic filters, engine‑specific pivoting, OOB (blind) verification, and minimal PoCs (curl/Burp).